CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Analysis

 \end{proof}

+Finally, in Lemmas~\ref{lemma:nonPosUtility},~\ref{lemma:neverFork}, we conclude that rational validators have no incentive to engage in forking attacks, as any potential gain does not exceed their staked amount, which is subject to slashing.

-\begin{lemma} If correct validators use the i) Stake-bounded finalization rule, or ii) the Strong Chain finalization rule, or iii) the Strongest Chain finalization rule, for any rational validator, following the protocol (n, k, $f^*$)$-$weakly dominates participating in a coalition to fork the system. \end{lemma} \begin{proof}
+\begin{lemma} When correct validators use the i) Stake-bounded finalization rule, or ii) the Strong Chain finalization rule, or iii) the Strongest Chain finalization rule, for any rational validator, following the protocol weakly dominates participating in a coalition to fork the system. \end{lemma} \begin{proof}

 Let us fix any rational validator $p$ and compute its utility to join coalitions forking the system.
 In Lemmas~\ref{lemma:bound1},~\ref{lemma:collateralStrongBlocks},~\ref{lemma:collateralStrongestBlock}, we showed that by performing the attack, $p$ can double-spend at most $D$ coins when validators employ i) finalization rule presented in \ref{sec:protocol}, ii) strong ledger finalization rule, iii) strongest finalization rule respectively.
+According to Lemma~\ref{lemma:successfulslashing}, $p_j$ cannot withdraw its stake $D$ before the conflicting ledgers are detected.
+Moreover, upon detecting equivocation the system halts and thus misbehaving validators cannot utilize further bribes.
+Therefore, for any strategy $s_p \in S^p_{\mathsf{f}}$ and $s_{-p} \in S^{-p}_{\mathsf{f}}$, the utility of $p$ is $u_p(s_p,s_{-p}) \leq 0 $, while following the protocol yields non-negative utility.